 Rating: 4 stars

-I gave this 4 stars because £150 is A LOT of money to spend and some of the products are mediocre.
-But, there are some products that are 100% worth trying and I’ve fallen in love with Charlotte’s Magic Cream and the two lipsticks.
+I gave the Charlotte Tilbury Beauty Advent Calendar 4 stars because £150 is A LOT of money to spend and some of the products are mediocre.
+But, there are some products that are 100% worth trying and I’ve fallen in love with the two lipsticks and Eyes to Mesmerise.